polimi-repertorium/rir-simulations/README.md

 ## Setup

-The file [generate_pipeline.m](/generate_pipeline.m) contains a complete example of simulation examples.
+The file [generate_pipeline.m](/generate_pipeline.m) contains an example of a complete RIR simulation.

 This script generates the desidered RIR according to the configuration defined in [configuration.json](/configurations/configuration.json) file.